Rikanishu/static-bundle/README.md

 ---
 A set of base utilities which provide static management and builds making.
 Can be extended by inherit some system classes for your needs.
-For example with own PrepareHandler's and Bundle's.
+For example with own PrepareHandler or Bundle.

 ### Installation ###